 Plantar fasciitis tends to strike those who overdo it – which is a relative concept of course, depending on where you are in your running journey!
 This could be overtraining in general (too much volume / too many miles per week) or it could be more specific than that (too much speed work or hill training).

 It could even be an appropriately aggressive amount of training but a lack of essential recovery work.

 This frustrating injury develops as a response to training stress.
 When collagenous tissues such as tendons, ligaments and fascia incur repetitive stress, they will thicken to better handle the stress in the future.

 This is a normal response to training.
 If changes in training occur too rapidly, or if you do not manage the tissue well during aggressive blocks of training, the stage is set for the tissue to adapt poorly and lead to PF pain.

-What to do about Plantar Fasciitis
+How to Treat Plantar Fasciitis Yourself